Massimo-Carlini/RT1_Second_Assignment/README.md

 					- Shut down the rospy node
 				- If the user choice is invalid
 					- Display an error message
+	main()
+		- Initialize the rospy node
+		- Define a global publisher to publish the Position_velocity message
+		- Define a subscriber which listens to the Odometry message and calls the odom_callback function
+		- Call the user function
 	```
 * `goal.py`: node which prints the count of successful goal reached and cancelled goals.
 * `print.py`: node that prints the robot's distance from its target and average speed, which it obtains by subscribing to the /Position_velocity topic with a custom message.
 The frequency at which the information is published can be set via a parameter in the launch file.